How the Film Look Really Works: A Colorist's Guide to Film Emulation

 Emulation vs imitation

 Imitation looks at a film frame, picks the qualities you like, the shadow feel, the highlight rolloff, the skin rendering, and mimics them with grading tools or a baked LUT.
 It can look good, but it's a guess at the result.
 Emulation starts from the other end: it uses measured data about how real film actually behaves and reproduces that behavior.
 Film/Emulsion is emulation.
-The stocks were shot and profiled, and the halation and grain are modeled from the real physics, not traced from a screenshot.
+The stocks were shot and profiled, and the halation and grain are modeled from the real physics.

 There's a blunt rule behind all of this that's worth stating plainly: the quality of a film emulation is decided by the quality of its ingredients, by how well the underlying film behavior was actually measured.
 That's the entire reason Film/Emulsion exists in the form it does, and it's the thread running through every section below.